 Keywords: Cuba Libre, Rum, Lime, Mint

-The novelty of the rum and coke has worn with its reputation diminished to a bland state.
+The novelty of the Rum and Coke has worn as its reputation has diminished to a bland state.
 The drink’s been relegated to the confines of a less sophisticated atmosphere.
-Its expansive popularity, inexpensive ingredients, and ease to make has worked against the cocktail’s stature.
-Subjectivity aside, it’s necessary to resist the urge to conjoin this counterpart with the boldness of the Cuba Libre.
+Its popularity, cheap ingredients, and simplicity has worked against the cocktail’s stature.
+Opinions aside, resist the urge to compare the Rum and Coke to the boldness of the Cuba Libre.
 The hallmark cocktail deserves it.

 Try these other great cocktails: